skornweiss/covid_protocols_rtd/docs/index.md

     c.  **Recommendation:**

         i.
 Strong consideration of hydroxychloroquine in patients who
+            > require supplemental oxygen, or in those not on
+            > supplemental oxygen but at high risk for progression to
-            > require supplemental oxygen who are not candidates for
+            > severe disease, who are not candidates for other clinical
-            > other clinical trials.
+            > trials.

     d.  **Dosing *(from published literature)*:**